 Symptoms may include:

-The doctor will ask about your symptoms and medical history.
+You will be asked your symptoms and medical history.
 A physical exam will be done.
 You will have a neurological exam.
 It will test muscle strength, coordination, reflexes, response to external actions, and alertness.
 The doctor may also look into your eyes to check for signs of brain swelling.

-Your doctor may need to remove a sample of brain tissue for testing.
+A sample of brain tissue may need to be removed for testing.
 This can be done with:

 There are many different types of brain tumors.
 The doctor will classify the type.
 The type of brain tumor is important to determine the treatment approach.